How to Identify Your Target Audience

 • How many times in a week/month?

 Once you’ve identified your target audience, it’s much easier to provide valuable information to them.
 When we market our product or service, we always want to think about our customers, not ourselves.
-Our customers don’t care what our business goals are, they care about their issues and concerns and want to know if you can solve their problems.
+Our customers don’t care what our business goals are; they care about their issues and concerns and want to know if you can solve them.

-We’ll talk more about our target audience information and how to create personas in future blog posts.
-For now, take a few minutes to look at your target audience data (if available) or think about your best customers and focus on them with your next marketing program.
-Want to learn more about marketing your business?
-Follow Etched Marketing Academy on Facebook or YouTube.
+We’ll discuss our target audience information and how to create personas in future blog posts.
+For now, take a few minutes to look at your target audience data (if available) think about your best customers, and focus on them with your next marketing program.